Lam2026/LaboratoryReport/README.md

 #### Strengths
 ##### Flexibility:
-Can be readily applied in static environments.
-It is very simple to deploy it in various scenarios.
+The classical static positioning methdo can be easily applied to various scenarios.
 ##### Robustness:
-Provides a reliable and consistent filtering approach that can handle moderate noise levels.
+It just provides a rough location information, so its robustness is very low.
 ##### Ease of Use:
-Straightforward implementation that requires minimal tuning and parameterization.
+It can be used in a straightforward implementation and it only requires minor tuning and parameterization.

 #### Limitations
 ##### Computational Efficiency:
-While sufficient for simpler scenarios, the approach may become less efficient with increased data complexity.
+It is sufficient for some simple cases, but it may become less efficient with increased data complexity.
 ##### Lack of Specific Features:
 Does not incorporate advanced features tailored to specialized dynamic applications.